luizbills/wp-plugin-base/README.md

 ];
 ```

 If any dependencies are missing, the plugin will not work and a notice will be shown in the admin panel informing the reason (with the messages you declared).
+Open the [/dependencies.php](/dependencies.php) to learn more.

 ### `/loader.php`

 This file should return a array of classes that you want to run automatically, when the plugin is ready to work (if all dependencies in the `/dependencies.php` file are satisfied).